Funkton/Library/README.md

 # Library
 EAGLE Master Library Folder.
-Cameron Nicks / Phase IV Engineering master Eagle library folder. cameron.nicks+layout@gmail.com
+Cameron Nicks
+cameron.nicks+layout@gmail.com

-This library includes all of my personal libraries, scripts, and settings.
+This library includes libraries, scripts, and settings.
-Every component designed by me has been used/tested on an active production board, but nobody is perfect so use at your own risk.
+Use at your own risk.
 Any enhancements/fixes are welcome.

 Notes: